-Candidates must attain an overall minimum mark of 75% in order to pass the examination.
+Candidates must attain an overall minimum mark of $75\,\%$ in order to pass the examination.

-Candidates who successfully complete the diploma are permitted to append the letters 'DipLCM' to their name.
-Alternatively, candidates may use the form of letters 'DipLCM(TD)'.
+Candidates who successfully complete a diploma are permitted to append the letters 'DipLCM', 'ALCM' or 'LLCM', as appropriate, to their name.
+Alternatively, candidates may use the form of letters 'DipLCM(TD)', 'ALCM(TD)' or 'LLCM(TD)', as appropriate.